Syed1-Hassan/Syed1-Hassan/README.md

 -  Recently completed project 💻: Point of Sale Application.

 -  I’m currently in war with bugs 🐞.
-And improving myself to become a better programmer.